TryQuiet/FightFAANG/README.md

 ## Peer-to-peer mesaging apps

-Messaging seems like a uniquely promising place to begin, so the talk (and this page) focus on messaging apps.
+Messaging seems like a uniquely promising place where peer-to-peer apps can fight FAANG, so the talk (and this page) focus on messaging apps.
 This list is not comprehensive, and if there is an approach to peer-to-peer messaging you'd like to see listed here, [submit a pull request](https://github.com/ZbayApp/fightfaang) or [contact us](mailto:h@zbay.llc).

 * [Ricochet](https://ricochet.im)
 * [Cwtch](https://cwtch.im/)